OpenLMIS/openlmis-example/README.md

 - **NotificationController.java** – Manually calls the aforementioned NotificationValidator in order to perform validation.

+## Security
+This example shows a simple security setup:

+- **User.java** - The basic user model.
+Implements UserDetails so that it can be reused in UserDetailsService.
+- **UserDetailsServiceImpl.java** - Service that handles authentication.
+- **UserRepository.java** - a JpaRepository with one custom method for finding users by their username.
+- **SecurityConfiguration.java** - the configuration of Spring Security.
+Sets up a basic http auth and makes it possible to `/logout`
+This configuration also creates some users for testing purposes: `user` and `admin`.
+Password for these is simply `password`.

+The application is configured to permit all by default.
+It can be restricted through annotations:
+`@PreAuthorize("isAuthenticated()")` used in **FooController.java**
+`@PreAuthorize("hasAuthority('ADMIN')")` used in **WeatherController.java**

 ## Building & Testing

 Gradle is our usual build tool.
 This template includes common tasks